December 3, 2024

 After you have marked the placement of the brackets, you will need to drill holes in the frame of the window.
 Make sure to use the right size drill bit for your screws and be sure to drill straight into the frame.
 Be careful not to go too deep or you may damage the glass or the frame.
 Securely anchor the screws into the holes to complete the installation of the brackets.

-See also How to Hang Shutters on Concrete
+See also How to Lubricate Shutter Cables

 It is important to note that before drilling any holes, you should check for any electrical wiring or plumbing that may be hidden behind the wall.
 You can use a stud finder or consult with a professional to ensure that you do not accidentally drill into any important structures.